 Encourage collaboration outside the office

-For existing remote or flexible workers, office culture can sometimes feel out of their grasp; especially with locations where other employees are unable to hold the same benefits.
+For existing remote workers, office culture can sometimes feel out of their grasp; especially with locations where other employees are unable to hold the same benefits.
 However, by introducing more flexible ways to communicate with those in the office, you can allow for better collaboration between teams.
 Removing the obstacle of a physical workplace – or the concept of ‘you had to be there’ – by introducing a more digital workflow, everyone can be up to speed in moments.

 A flexible workplace is the future for many businesses, so by introducing digital workplace use early, you can be ahead of the curve – and ensure that collaboration cross-country, between staff members and within teams is as effective and practical as possible.
 This concept also applies to those working part-time, allowing them to be actively involved in workflows and processes they might otherwise feel separate from.